-“We use personalized post-click experiences to increase conversions because being relevant to potential customers when they choose to engage with an ad is critical to the success or failure of not only that ad, but potentially your ability to ever acquire them at all.
-By not sending your campaign/ad group/ad traffic to a highly relevant post-click experience, you are essentially telling your potential customers that you don’t understand or even care about them.
+“We use personalized post-click landing pages to increase conversions because being relevant to potential customers when they choose to engage with an ad is critical to the success or failure of not only that ad, but potentially your ability to ever acquire them at all.
+By not sending your campaign/ad group/ad traffic to a highly relevant post-click landing page, you are essentially telling your potential customers that you don’t understand or even care about them.

 Post-click personalization is the most important thing you can do at the top and middle of the funnel.”

 We use server-side experimentation to provide unique experiences without sacrificing page load speeds for users (where client-side falls short).
 For more details on the differences between server- and client-side personalization, read this article.

 How Personalization is different than A/B split testing

 With A/B testing, you set the traffic split in Analytics to any combination you wish (50/50, 75/25, etc.).
 Personalization does not involve traffic splits.
 To clarify further:

 - A/B testing serves page experiences at random to your audience